 - National Day of Service and Remembrance (formerly Patriot Day) - Sept.
 11

 - Pearl Harbor Remembrance Day - Dec.
 7

-The Governor of the state of Texas has the authority to order the United States flag and the Texas state flag lowered to half-staff at federal and state buildings in Texas for the occasions outlined below.
-His/Her orders do not include municipal, county, or other public buildings.
+The Governor of the State of Texas has the authority to order the United States flag and the Texas state flag lowered to half-staff at federal and state buildings in Texas for the occasions outlined below.
+Their orders do not include municipal, county, or other public buildings.